RyanJGray/AlienIsolation.DevTools/README.md

 You can break things in _interesting_ ways by doing that, (like making it okay for you to attack story critical NPCs).

-Ripley, in the 3rd person, when I blocked all requests from the game to _CATHODE_ for the value of almost any Enum parameters.
+Ripley, in the 3rd person, this was caused when I blocked all requests from the game to _CATHODE_ for the value of almost any Enum parameters.

 ![image](https://cdn.discordapp.com/attachments/595332211826229257/873632514781089882/unknown.png)